 Ford For many young people and their parents, purchasing a first car is a major step.

 1 great option is to look at used cars, which could often be had for a fraction of the cost of new versions.
-We came up with 15 used automobiles we believe are the very best for the youthful car buyer on a budget.

 To make our record, we focused on cars that are available on the industry right now for under $15,000.
 We looked for people that are dependable, fun to drive, comfortable, appealing, economical, functional, and first and foremost, secure.